axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/popup/popup-content/README.md

-# AXA Popup Content
+## AXA Popup Content

-At the moment the &lt;axa-popup-content&gt; is only used internally.
+At the moment the axa-popup-content is only used internally.

 ## Properties